EESSI/docs/docs/contributing_sw/debugging_failed_builds.md

 - Fetching the feature branch from which you want to replicate a build.
 - Starting a shell in the EESSI container.
-- Setting the version of the EESSI software stack to use.
 - Start the Gentoo Prefix environment.
 - Start the EESSI software environment.
 - Configure EasyBuild.